thisismelki/VS/content/posts/how-to-change-shells-in-the-terminal.md

 date: 2022-12-08T19:47:22-05:00
 draft: false
 ---
-check which shell you are in.
+Check which shell you are in.
 ```bash
 echo $SHELL
 ```